For many brands, content marketing can be an investment that yields incredible growth.

 - BOFU: Bottom of the funnel

-When we build out content for our clients, we use Hubspot’s topic cluster methodology.
+When we create content for our clients, we use HubSpot's topic cluster methodology taken to its full potential with our topic clustering tool.

 Enter the topic cluster the content belongs to.
 If it is a pillar piece of content, add a * to the end like this: